4d/4D_Info_Report/README.md

 }
 ```

-* Restart 4D or 4D Server, the component will load automatically after reopening the 4D project.
+* Restart 4D or 4D Server, the component will load automatically after reopening the 4D project

 > For your information, the component will be downloaded into the:
 > * ~/Library/Caches/4D/Dependencies/.github/4d/4D_Info_Report/ (on Mac)